Summer Bridge Program

 Graduation Requirement: Historical and Cultural Analysis mode (MHC)

-Summary: This course introduces students to anthropology, a discipline dedicated to understanding in the broadest sense what it means to be human.
-As we explore human biology, culture, language, and artifacts we will also interrogate axes of identity and inequality through units on race, gender, class, and human-environment interactions.
+Summary: This course introduces students to anthropology, a discipline dedicated to understanding, in the broadest sense, what it means to be human.
+As we explore human biology, culture, language, and artifacts we will also examine identity and inequality with units on race, gender, class, and environment.
 These units will do what anthropology does best: bust myths and dispel stereotypes.
-We’ll “make the strange familiar” by finding our common humanity and appreciating from an insider’s perspective beliefs and behaviors that our culture does not share.
-At the same time, we will “make the familiar strange” by interrogating from an outsider’s perspective the things in our culture that we may never have thought to question before.
-As part of their coursework, students will visit two local museums, complete a service project, and collect and present data that speaks to an area of interest.
+Through the lens of anthropology, we’ll “make the strange familiar” by finding our common humanity and appreciating beliefs and behaviors that differ from our own.
+At the same time, we will “make the familiar strange” by critically examining aspects of our own culture that we may have never questioned before.
+As part of their coursework, students will visit four local museums and complete a service project in Albion College’s Whitehouse Nature Center.
+Along the way, they will develop critical thinking, cultural awareness, and other skills that support their academic success and personal growth in college.

 Graduation Requirement: Environmental Studies category (YEN)